Udham Singh Nagoke

-Jathedar Udham Singh Nagoke was a freedom fighter, Jathedar of Akal Takht and member of Rajya Sabha.
+Udham Singh Nagoke was a freedom fighter, Jathedar of Akal Takht and member of Rajya Sabha.

 Jathedar of the Akal Takht

 As Jathedar of the Akal Takht, he was scheduled to lead the first Shahidi Jatha (martyrs' column) on its way to the agitation at Jaito.
 However, the Government arrested him the night before (8 February 1924) and sentenced him to two confinement in the Central Jail at Multan.
 On his release in 1926, he was again appointed Jathedar of Akal Takht.
 By then the Sikh Gurdwaras Act, 1925 had been placed on the statute book.
 In the elections held under this Act, he was elected a member of the Shiromani Gurdwara Parbandhak Committee and continued to be elected or co-opted to it till 1954.
 During this time he was a member of the Darbar Sahib Committee from 1930 to 1933.
+In 1947 he played a major role to keep peace in Amritsar.
 He was elected president of the Shiromani Committee in 1948 and again in 1950.